Rockset integrates real-time analytics platform with relational databases

 Future of real-time platforms

-It’s not clear to what degree batch-oriented processes that have the dominated IT architecture for decades will give way to real-time platforms.
+It’s not clear to what degree batch-oriented processes that have dominated IT architecture for decades will give way to real-time platforms.
 Historically, the data organizations have applied analytics to is usually several hours to a day old because the underlying database has typically been updated overnight using a batch-oriented process.
 Today organizations want to be able to continuously apply analytics to, for example, clickstream data from social media feeds — in real time, as it’s being processed.
 Other use cases include supply chain logistics and delivery tracking systems, gaming leaderboards, fraud detection systems, health and fitness trackers, and ecommerce applications.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: